27 Top Recruiting Software for Companies in 2023

 CEIPAL ATS

-Prices start for $24 per user per month for the ATS, which can be purchased separately or with the workforce management solution.
+Prices start at $24 per user per month for the ATS, which can be purchased separately or with the workforce management solution.

 6.5 Zoho Recruit – Best for multiple software integrations across business tools